 In all cases, the abstract is the very last thing you write.
 It should be a completely independent, self-contained text, not an excerpt copied from your paper or dissertation.
-The purpose of the abstract is to report the main aims and outcomes of your research, and it should be fully understandable on its own to someone who hasn’t read your full paper or related sources.
+An abstract should be fully understandable on its own to someone who hasn’t read your full paper or related sources.

 The easiest approach to writing an abstract is to imitate the structure of the larger work—think of it as a miniature version of your dissertation or research paper.
-In most cases, this means the abstract should contain the following key elements.
+In most cases, this means the abstract should contain four key elements.

 This part of the abstract can be written in the present or past simple tense, but should never refer to the future, as the research is already complete.

 - This study will investigate the relationship between coffee consumption and productivity.

 - This study investigates the relationship between coffee consumption and productivity.